smerckel/adcpreader/doc/source/writer.rst

 is subclassed from the Writer() class and implements the output format specific calls.

-The API of the Writer() class and its subclasses is
+The typical use of the Writer() class and its subclasses is

 ::

-   W = Writer()
+   writer = Writer()

-   W.write_ensembles(ensembles)
+   writer.set_custom_parameter(section, *name, dtype='scalar'|'vector')

-   W.set_custom_parameter(section, *name, dtype='scalar'|'vector')
+   reader.send_to(writer)

-The method W.write_ensembles(ensembles) is effectively the sink method and should be last statement in the pipeline.
-Instead of calling W.write_ensembles(ensembles), the instance W can be called with the ensembles as argument.
+The first line creates an instance of the ``Writer`` class, and the second line allows variables to be written to file, that would be left out by default.
+Not all implementations of a Writer subclass honour this, though.
+In the third line, the writer is hooked up in the pipeline.
+In this case, directly to the reader.
 The Writer() class defines a further three methods:

 ::